-Leo Horoscope for week of February 26, 2015
+Leo Horoscope for week of October 20, 2016

 SACRED ADVERTISEMENT.
-The oracle below is excerpted from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.
+The oracle below is from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.

 As heaven and earth come together, as the dreamtime and daytime merge, we register the shockingly exhilarating fact that we are in charge -- you and I are in charge -- of creating a brand new world.
 Not in some distant time or faraway place, but right here and right now.

 If you do not bring the genius within you, it will destroy you.
 But if you do bring forth the genius within you, it will free you.

 As we stand on this brink, as we dance on this verge, we cannot let the ruling fools of the dying world sustain their curses.
 We have to rise up and fight their insane logic; defy, resist, and prevent their tragic magic; erupt with our sacred rage and supercharge it.

 But overthrowing the living dead is not enough.
 Protesting the well-dressed monsters is not enough.
 We can't afford to be consumed with our anger; can't be obsessed and possessed by their danger.